 We’ve all seen the concrete barricades on freeways, but what if these blocks looked more natural?
 It might feel a little less imposing and make a ‘boulder’ statement.
 Here, with large natural stones lining either side of the driveway inspire respect and awe without seeming intimidating or unwelcoming.
 Match stones to the color of your siding or gravel, or purposely choose a color that stands out in contrast.

 In a lot of open space where grass abounds, the need for color might tickle at the back of your neck.
 But with so much space, taking care of tons of flowering plants can be a nightmare.
-Consider some landscaping ideas with mulch.
+Consider using mulch.
 There is little care needed for mulched areas of a yard, especially if you put them where grass doesn’t grow easily, and you can choose from a variety of bright colors to break up the monotony of your yard.

 Living in the country equates to having a great deal of land, and maybe you’d like some simple space that doesn’t require a lot of maintenance, since you already have a huge backyard.
 Instead of trying to plant additional items out front, raze the area and lay out some nice gravel.
 When you choose the right color and texture, you’d be amazed how beautiful it can really look.